Ultrawide Aspect Ratio Guide: 21:9 vs 32:9, 3440×1440, 2560×1080 & All Resolutions (2026)

 |---|---|---|

-| Bezel between displays | None — seamless | Bezel gap in center of workspace |
+| Bezel between displays | None (continuous screen) | Bezel gap in center of workspace |

 | Horizon in games | Continuous horizon | Broken by bezel at center |

-| Desk space | One stand (less depth) | Two stands (more complex) |
+| Desk space | One stand (shallow depth) | Two stands (extra setup) |

-| Flexibility | One panel — fixed layout | Rotate, tilt, extend independently |
+| Flexibility | One panel (fixed layout) | Rotate, tilt, extend independently |

 | Portrait mode | Not possible | Each monitor can rotate 90° |